 Data forecasting in inventory optimization

 Optimization hasn’t always been easy, especially when it comes to shelf space performance.
 Merchandisers must consider product, position, and profit when determining optimal marketing strategy.
-We can enhance this strategy by using data to auto-generate planograms that are a part of an integrated merchandising solution that covers the process end-to-end, and the result is an effective all-in-one solution.
+We can enhance this strategy by using data to auto-generate planograms that are part of an integrated merchandising solution that covers the process end-to-end, and the result is an effective all-in-one solution.

 In third promotion management, we see an increased demand to help retail companies manage forecasts for trade promotions.
 Forecasting makes data analysis not only helpful but necessary.